jsilvela/jsilvela.github.io/content/post/2021-02-16-polynomials-are-strange.md

 Note that:

 - The long division algorithm is algebraic, mostly
-- But we used the function values to anull remainders
+- But we used the function values to annul remainders

 It still surprises me to switch back and forth on polynomials, more so than with other objects of dual nature.